 where and .

-Note that since is generated (as an ideal) by degree 2 homogenous elements, we have and hence have and .
+Note that since is generated (as an ideal) by degree 2 homogenous elements, we have and hence also have and .

 Optional notation